daos-stack/daos/NewDocs/DAOS Docker.md

+**Please note: This is a sample article I am preparing for software.Intel.com, this should only be viewed as a Draft.**

+***

 # Using DAOS in a Docker Container

-This artical will how to get started using DAOS containers, it will take you from the build to basic configuration and running of the DAOS service in a Docker container.
+This artical will show to get started using DAOS containers, it will take you from the build to basic configuration and running of the DAOS service in a Docker container.

 All commands shown here are on 2 Socket Server running Ubuntu 20.0.
 To perform the steps below, you will need a minimum of 5GB of DRAM and 16GB of disk space.
 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.